-In a recent ORM blog post I discussed the hidden costs of sales team turnover.
+In a recent ORM blog post, we discussed the hidden costs of sales team turnover.

-Why should you care about your sales ramp rates?
-First and foremost, turnover is expensive.
+First and foremost, the turnover is expensive.
 You need a framework to quickly evaluate how your new hires are performing.
 This will keep you from prematurely letting someone go and will keep you from overinvesting in those who will not work out.
 Just as important, you need to have a reasonable expectation for how your new hires will perform so you can accurately plan for their contribution to revenue.

 Consider Sam.
 He has an adjusted annual quota of $580k.
 When you spread that quota over the last 6 months of the year and adjust for seasonality you get the green line (100% Quota Attainment) on the graph below.
 You cannot reasonably plan on Sam producing $290k in orders over his first 6 months, but what should you expect?
 (Note that orders refer to a commitment from a customer to spend money with your company.)
 If we use the quota attainment schedule identified earlier you end up with an adjusted expectation for Sam of $68k.
 This is denoted as the blue line (Personal Expectation).